 True to its name, which I think translates as chocolate cup.
 They’re famed their hot chocolate, which is oh so yummy and served in a big bowl.

 Sail around the archipelago

 Dubbed the Venice of the North due to its stunning architecture and abundance of water, Stockholm is part of an archipelago consisting of around 30,000 islands (give or take).
-I don’t think you can say you’ve been to Stockholm if you don’t experience a boat or ferry ride to some of its beautiful islands.
+I don’t think you can say you’ve had a city break in Stockholm if you don’t experience a boat or ferry ride to some of its beautiful islands.